simonoxen/plastimatch/doc/sphinx/landmarks.rst

 You may want to choose different algorithm::

       -a=tps		Thin-plate splines (for global registration)
-      -a=wendland	Wendland RBFs with compact support (for local registartion)
+      -a=wendland	Wendland RBFs with compact support (for local registration)

 In the case of Wendland RBFs "-r" option sets the radius of support.